Gatoreviews/gtr-form-renderer/README.md

 This component is a wrapper for all fields.

-It will display the correct field depending of its type or conditionnal display.
+It will display the correct field depending of its type or conditional display.

 ### Grid